Shindepradip/contacts-api/README.md

  1. Database used - RavenDB
  2. API is loosly coupled from the database as database provider and context can be changed easily without affecting the API

-Unit test project is added for the API howevere all test cases are not covered.
+**Unit test project is added for the API however all test cases are not covered.**

 **Design Patterns/Packages Used**